gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 only scored the hard shell on its back.
 As it slipped off I ran straight into the creature.
 I tumbled headlong over it onto the stones.
 For just one heartbeat my face was a hand's width from it.
-Its breath was as foul as a week-old corpse, but its eyes were human---whatever else the rest of it was, its eyes were human.
+Its breath was as foul as a week-old corpse, but its eyes were human—whatever else the rest of it was, its eyes were human.
 I screamed again and rolled away.
 Its jaws clacked shut where my nose had been.